NVIDIA/NeMo-Curator/docs/user-guide/download.rst

  1. Decode the HTML within the record from binary to text.
  2. If the HTML can be properly decoded, then with `pyCLD2 <https://github.com/aboSamoor/pycld2>`_, perform language detection on the input HTML.
- 3. Finally, the extract the relevant text with `jusText <https://github.com/miso-belica/jusText>`_ or `Resiliparse <https://github.com/chatnoir-eu/chatnoir-resiliparse>`_ from the HTML and write it out as a single string within the 'text' field of a json entry within a `.jsonl` file.
+ 3. Finally, the extract the relevant text with `jusText <https://github.com/miso-belica/jusText>`_, `Resiliparse <https://github.com/chatnoir-eu/chatnoir-resiliparse>`_, or `Trafilatura <https://trafilatura.readthedocs.io/en/latest/>`_ from the HTML and write it out as a single string within the 'text' field of a json entry within a `.jsonl` file.
 * ``download_wikipedia`` will download and extract the latest wikipedia dump.
 Files are downloaded using ``wget``.
 Wikipedia might download slower than the other datasets.
 This is because they limit the number of downloads that can occur per-ip address.

   .. code-block:: python